Mar. 05, 2012

 The American warfighter and our national security are not the only victims of this first, drastic result of the…

-Francis X. ‘Chip’ Sheller has joined AIA as Vice President of Communications, bringing more than 20 years of experience in the field to the position.
+Arlington, Va. — William Greenwalt has joined AIA as Vice President of Acquisition Policy, bringing extensive procurement public policy experience in both the legislative and executive branches to the position.